FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/accelerating-the-makers-of-civil-society.md

 Yet, the values of civil society and DWeb technology align in many ways.
 Recordkeeping is transparent and (can be) immutable; systems can be set up to support community decision-making; data can be a part of a historical record; and any changes can be captured in that record.

-That's why, with the support of the Filecoin Foundation for the Decentralized Web (FFDW), we’ve  launched Accelerating Makers.
+That's why, with the support of the Filecoin Foundation for the Decentralized Web (FFDW), we've launched Accelerating Makers.
 We define Makers as individuals and organizations involved in the creation, operation, and impact of public interest technologies.
 We aim to increase the number of DWeb tools that can be effectively used by civil society organizations to meet their mission-specific needs.

 We're doing this work because we believe that organizations can better tackle the existential threats to humanity with the development of innovative, built-for-purpose technology tools.
 With its lack of a single point of control — or failure — DWeb technology is well suited to meet the messy, pluralistic nature of civil society head on.